ultimike/d8-composer-pantheon/move-site-in.md

 Push to the Pantheon repository:

-*  If the site's repository is already hosted on Pantheon use:
+*  If the site's repository is already hosted on Pantheon use (both "origin" and "master" might be different depending on your situation):
-   *  `git push origin master`
+   *  `git push origin master
 *  If you are pushing to Pantheon for the first time use:
    *  `git push --force origin master`
    *  `git branch --set-upstream-to origin/master`